-We are also privileged to have Dr. R. David Fish, a highly respected interventional cardiologist and leader at THI, as co-director of the Center.
-Dr. Fish is director of Interventional Cardiology Research and Education at THI with special interests in interventional cardiology, coronary and peripheral vascular stents, cardiac electrophysiology, and pacemakers.
+Dr. R. David Fish, a highly respected interventional cardiologist and leader at THI, is co-director of the Center for Heart Valve Disease.
+Dr. Fish also is director of Interventional Cardiology Research and Education at THI, with special interests in interventional cardiology, coronary and peripheral vascular stents, cardiac electrophysiology, and pacemakers.

-most prominent center for the treatment of VHD in the US.
+most prominent center for the treatment of VHD in the country.

 The new Center for Heart Valve Disease focuses on all aspects of valvular heart disease, including improved replacement procedures with less invasive technology and the use of adult stem cell therapy.

 Understanding Heart Valve Disease

 Valvular heart disease is often seen as an affliction of the elderly and experts anticipate that as the general population ages, including millions of Baby Boomers, and people are living longer, the prevalence and costs of treating these afflictions will significantly rise.
 The disease, however, can afflict people at any age, and is sometimes congenital.

 In addition, researchers worry that the disease often goes undiagnosed and that incidence rates might even be higher than reported.
 A study recently presented to the American Heart Association looked at patients in New York State and found that the incidences of hospitalization and treatment for heart valve disease have "progressively and constantly risen since the early 1980s," increasing at a rate of almost 10% per year.

 VHD is a group of mechanical diseases that impose an overload on the heart that eventually destroys it.
 These mechanical problems have only a mechanical solution—correction of the lesion by valve repair or replacement.